-Genomes in evolution - How the hedgehog got its spines
+Genomes in evolution - How bats learned to fly

 Evolutionary processes have resulted in the most diverse adaptions to environmental challenges.
 How such adaptations evolve and how they are encoded in the genome remains one of the great mysteries in biology.
 Here, we follow the hypothesis that a high degree of the morphological diversity in the animal kingdom can be attributed to changes in the regulatory genome and that these changes can be identified using recent technological advances including the generation of high-resolution genomes, epigenetic mapping of regulatory sequences and single-cell sequencing.
 In a previous study we successfully applied this strategy to investigate the genomic origin of intersexuality in female moles (Real et al. 2020).